-- 4. Place the manual rheostat in the REGULATOR on position by turning the manual rheostat knob to the extreme counterclockwise position. - 5.
+- 4. Turn the Manual Field Rheostat all the way counterclockwise to the REGULATOR ON position. - 5.
 Set the regulator rheostat at approximately the middle of its rotation.

-6. Set the adjustable resistor, which is mounted either separately or on the regulator base, see Figure 21., to obtain the rated a.c.voltage.
+8. Set the adjustable resistor, which is mounted either separately or on the regulator base (see Figure 21.), to obtain the rated AC voltage.
 Very little movement of the sliding clip will be necessary.
 Be sure to retighten the clip after the adjustment is completed.